Dodgers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In five games as the underdog over the last 10 matchups, the Dodgers have a record of 2-3.

-- In their last 10 matchups with a total posted by oddsmakers, the Dodgers and their foes are 7-3-0 when it comes to hitting the over.
+- When it comes to the over/under, the Dodgers and their opponents are 7-3-0 in their last 10 games.

-- Oddsmakers have not posted a spread in any of the Dodgers' past 10 games.
+- Oddsmakers have not posted a runline in any of the Dodgers' past 10 contests.

 Dodgers Betting Records & Stats

-- The Dodgers have been underdogs in eight games this season and have come away with the win four times (50%) in those contests.
+- The Dodgers have been victorious in four of the nine contests they have been chosen as underdogs in this season.

-- This season, Los Angeles has won three of its five games when it's the underdog by at least +100 on the moneyline.
+- This season, Los Angeles has won three of its seven games when it's the underdog by at least -105 on the moneyline.

-- The moneyline set for this matchup implies the Dodgers have a 50% chance of walking away with the win.
+- The moneyline set for this matchup implies the Dodgers have a 51.2% chance of coming away with a victory in the contest.

-- So far this season, Los Angeles and its opponents have hit the over in 28 of its 51 games with a total.
+- Los Angeles and its opponents have gone over the total this season in 29 of its 52 opportunities.

 - The Dodgers have played just one game with a spread this season and did not cover in that contest.